GitauHarrison/notes/chartjs.md

 #### Forms module

 This module (`forms.py`) will contain all the forms we will need.
-It is located in the root folder of the application.
 We will use classes to define all the fields we want in the forms.

 `forms.py: Define login and register forms`
 ```python